-For many adventurous travellers the allure of an unspoilt and little-explored country is irresistible.
-Emerging from a violent past of human rights atrocities, war, and political instability, Cambodia is steadily recovering and slowly emerging as a top destination on the Southeast Asian travel trail.
-The magnificent 'Lost City' of Angkor is undoubtedly one of the most magical tourist attractions in the world and a bucket-list destination for many, drawing hordes of travellers to Cambodia single-handedly.
+For many adventurous travellers, the allure of an unspoilt and little-explored country is irresistible.
+Emerging from a violent past of human rights atrocities, war and political instability, Cambodia is steadily recovering and slowly emerging as a top destination on the Southeast Asian travel trail.
+The magnificent Lost City of Angkor is undoubtedly one of the most magical tourist attractions in the world and a bucket-list destination for many, drawing hordes of travellers to Cambodia.

-This magnanimous national spirit is astonishing, given the suffering that Cambodians had to endure during the three-and-a-half year reign of Pol Pot, which resulted in the deaths of an estimated two million people.
+This magnanimous national spirit is astonishing, given the suffering Cambodians endured during the three-and-a-half year reign of Pol Pot, which resulted in the deaths of an estimated two million people.
 The Khmer Rouge, under Pol Pot's leadership, altered the face of the country.
 Overnight, cities were emptied and property destroyed, the economy was left in tatters, and so were the lives of countless families.
-This period between 1975 and 1979 represents a particularly dark one in the nation's history.
+This period between 1975 and 1979 represents a particularly dark spell in the nation's history.